-The only way to accurately determine the value of a claim after an auto accident is to evaluate all the facts of the case with an eye toward fault and liability.
-In order to protect your rights, and to receive the compensation to which you are entitled, the services of a qualified attorney are essential.
+The only way to accurately determine the value of a car accident claim is to evaluate all the facts of the case with an eye toward fault and liability.
+In order to protect your rights, and to receive the compensation to which you are entitled, the services of a qualified personal injury attorney are essential.

 The types of damages an insurance company will typically cover include:

 Medical expenses: These are all the costs related to your medical care.
 Examples of such expenses are doctor visits, emergency room expenses, physical therapy, medication, prosthetics, cosmetic surgery, or any other medical device that may be necessary for your recovery.
-You can recover these expenses if they result from your injury, as well as future and ongoing expenses in whole or in part.
+You can recover these expenses in your car accident claim, as well as future and ongoing expenses in whole or in part, if they result from your injury.

 As an auto accident victim , you may also seek compensation to recover the amount of money or wages you would have earned during the time you were incapacitated or disabled.
 You can claim lost wages even if you were unemployed at the time of the injury if you can effectively prove what you could have earned during the period in which you were injured had you been able to do so.